simeononsecurity/simeononsecurity.ch/content/guides/unlock-seamless-connectivity-hotspot-2.0-openwrt/index.en.md

 For a full list of [OpenRoaming Profiles](https://wballiance.com/openroaming/profile-signup/) please check out the WBA Website.

 If you're interested in creating your own provisioning portal, check out the [WBA's Provisioning Portal Demo](https://prov.orportal.org/).

+For the purposes of OpenRoaming, you may need (but likely won't) need to trust and install the [WBA root and intermediate certificates](https://wballiance.com/openroaming/pki-repository/) on your system.

 EduRoam Profiles (Account Required Unless Specified):
 - [AnyRoam](https://anyroam.cloudpath.net/enroll/ANYROAM/Production/process) (Only requires phone number)